ChristianHinkle/MeddySDK/README.md

 - [MeddySDK_Meddydata](https://github.com/ChristianHinko/MeddySDK_Meddydata) (library)
 - [MeddySDK_DAM](https://github.com/ChristianHinko/MeddySDK_DAM) (library)

 These projects are built together using `FetchContent` in CMake.
-This means they're all configured together during the same invokation of CMake, which makes development and debugging the subprojects easier.
+This means they configure together (all from the same invocation of CMake), which makes debugging and development easier with the subprojects.

 There is also a "superbuild" version of this project structure which uses `ExternalProject` in CMake to configure each project in isolation, before they get built together.
-See: https://github.com/ChristianHinko/MeddySDKSuperbuild.
+See: [MeddySDKSuperbuild](https://github.com/ChristianHinko/MeddySDKSuperbuild).

 ## Build System ⌨

-Everything here is built off of CMake, which is cross-platform, and gets great support from IDEs.

-Our "CMakePresets.json" file takes care of feeding the right arguments to CMake, and provides presets for building, packaging, etc.
+Built with CMake - cross-platform, standardized, and IDE-friendly.

+We provide CMake presets, which handle feeding arguments to CMake for you.

 ### IDE Support

-Most IDEs provide built-in CMake features.
+Most IDEs provide built-in CMake integration.

+#### VS Code

-VS Code has the "CMake Tools" and "C/C++" extensions, developed by Microsoft.
+Has the "CMake Tools" and "C/C++" extensions, both developed by Microsoft.

+#### Visual Studio

-Visual Studio has very nice integration, but they seem behind when it comes to supporting the latest CMake features.
-I've had experiences where I have to switch to using VS Code because of this.
+Has very nice integration, but they seem behind when it comes to supporting the latest CMake features.
+I've had experiences where I have to switch to VS Code because of this.

 ## Build Instructions 🔨

 This project is fully isolated from its dependencies, and therefore must be tied together by a superproject.
-See https://github.com/ChristianHinko/MeddySDKStandalone for a complete build setup.
+See [MeddySDKStandalone](https://github.com/ChristianHinko/MeddySDKStandalone) for a complete build setup.

 ### 1. Invoke CMake on the Project (the Configure Step)

 Command line: `cmake --preset="windows-x64-debug"`.

-IDE: Choose the "windows-x64-debug" configure preset, and "configure" the CMake project.
+IDE: Choose the `windows-x64-debug` configure preset, and "configure" the CMake project.

 ### 2. Invoke a Build Command

 Command line: `cmake --build --preset="windows-x64-debug"`.

-IDE: Choose the "windows-x64-debug" build preset, and "build" it.
+IDE: Choose the `windows-x64-debug` build preset, and "build" it.

 ## Package Instructions 📦

-Here's how to package this project into a distributable product.
+Here's how to package the build into a distributable product.

 ### 1. Build the Project